Modeling

 Hint

 This function is performed by Arty, our AI Modeler.
-It is part of the AI Modeler package, which requires a separate license.
+Please note, that this function requires a separate license.
+Please also refer to the notes on using the AI feature.

 What is a mandatory attribute and how can I detect it?